narrowspark/automatic/docs/CONFIGURATORS.md

 ### Composer Scripts Configurator `composer-scripts`

 Registers [composer scripts](https://getcomposer.org/doc/articles/scripts.md) in the `composer-scripts` section of the root `composer.json` file.
-Only the composer `command`, `installer` and `package` events are supported, you will get a warning if other events a used.
+The composer `command`, `installer` and `package` events are supported, you will get a warning if other events a used.

 ```json
 {